-Communicate with them at different stages of the full life cycle recruiting process to ensure that they’re up to date on what’s happening.
-This is even if the candidates haven’t secured the job.
-Just because they’re unsuitable they should still receive communication to let them know they were unsuccessful this time.
+Communicate with candidates at different stages of the recruitment funnel to ensure that they’re up to date on what’s happening, even if they haven’t secured the job.
+Just because they’re unsuitable for the position in mind doesn’t mean they shouldn’t receive adequate communication.

 Every communication that goes out to candidates should reflect your brand.
-Keep your brand identity, tone of voice and a high level of courtesy, whether the candidates are invited to the next stage or not.
+Keep your brand identity, tone of voice, and a high level of courtesy, regardless of whether the candidates are invited to the next stage in the recruitment funnel.

-Plus, candidates can quickly complete the hiring process with electronic document signing and uploads.
-As for messaging, you can communicate seamlessly with different candidates through SMS-driven communications.
+Another way candidates can quickly complete the hiring process is through electronic document signing and document uploads.
+As for messaging, you can communicate seamlessly with different candidates through SMS and WhatsApp capabilities.

-This ties in with improving the candidate experience.
-Reducing the time to hire is a key part of an employee recruitment strategy.
-If you take too long to make contact or move your candidates through the recruitment pipeline, your competitors will be there to snap them up.
+Reducing time-to-hire is a key part of an employee recruitment strategy.
+If you take too long to make contact or move your candidates through the recruitment funnel, your competitors will step in to snap them up.

-Don’t lose out on the best candidates because of a slow time to hire.
 If you show that you value your candidates’ time, they’re more likely to believe that you will value their time as employees.
-The tool you select to underpin your recruitment strategy for hard to fill positions should significantly reduce the time to hire.
+The recruiting tool you select to underpin your recruitment strategy for hard to fill positions should significantly reduce time-to-hire.

-To drive home the point of how slow-to-hire metrics affect your business, here are some ways your company can suffer:
+To drive home the point of how slow time-to-hire metrics affect your business, here are a few ways your company might suffer: